rocicorp/replicache-sdk-flutter/README.md

 # Replicache Flutter SDK - Quickstart

 Hi!
-This tutorial will walk you through setting up Replicache for Flutter as quickly as possible.
+This tutorial will walk you through integrating Replicache into your Flutter mobile app.

 If you have any problems working through this, or just have questions, please [join us on Slack](https://join.slack.com/t/rocicorp/shared_invite/zt-dcez2xsi-nAhW1Lt~32Y3~~y54pMV0g).
 We'd be happy to help.